 On April 18, 2023, the U.S. Office of Management and Budget (OMB) approved a new school-level financial reporting requirement known as the School-Level Finance Survey (SLFS).
 The SLFS is a collection of expenditure data at each school, disaggregated by certain functions and objects and by source of funds (federal or state/local).
 The National Center for Education Statistics (NCES) has administered the SLFS as an optional survey since 2014.
-OMB's approval makes the SLFS mandatory for all states for fiscal years 2022-24.
-A copy of the full survey can be found on an ISBE webpage.
-The SLFS reporting window will open on July 1 and close on November 1.
+OMB's approval makes the SLFS mandatory for all states.
+See a copy of the full survey.
+Consistent with the FY 2024 collection, districts must report current expenditures at each school broken out by four functions.
+(See page 21 below for the full reporting framework.)
+The SLFS reporting window will open on July 1 and close on November 3.